apache/commons-vfs/JUNIT5_MIGRATION_PROGRESS.md

 ## Conclusion

-Phase 2 is complete!
-All standalone JUnit 4 tests have been successfully migrated to JUnit 5.
-The migration is proceeding smoothly with no regressions.
-The next phase will focus on the more complex task of migrating the JUnit 3-style test suite infrastructure.
+Phase 3a is complete!
+JUnit 5 lifecycle methods have been successfully added to `AbstractProviderTestCase` while maintaining full backward compatibility with the existing JUnit 3 test suite infrastructure.
+All 3122 tests continue to run successfully.
+The hybrid approach allows individual test methods to be run directly via JUnit 5 while the full test suite continues to use the JUnit 3 infrastructure.

+The next phase (3b) will focus on migrating the test suite infrastructure (`AbstractTestSuite`, `ProviderTestSuite`) to use JUnit 5's `@Suite` and `@TestFactory` patterns, which will allow complete removal of the JUnit 3 `TestCase` dependency.